-South Africa's former President FW de Klerk dies at 85
+FW de Klerk: South Africa's former president dies at 85

 - Published

-FW de Klerk, the former president of South Africa and the last white man to lead the country, has died at the age of 85.
+FW de Klerk, the former president of South Africa and the last white person to lead the country, has died at the age of 85.

 Mr de Klerk, who was also a key figure in the nation's transition to democracy, had been diagnosed with cancer this year, a spokesman said.